OpenIotOrg/openiot/README.md

-OpenIoT - The Open Source Project for the Internet of Things
+OpenIoT - The Open Source Internet of Things
 ===========================================================